Flarp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/infinite-iterators.md

 <section id='description'>
 In the last lesson, we were very careful to make sure our Iterator terminated.

 <i>What if it doesn't?</i> What if we wanted an Iterator that goes on forever, constantly computing values only when we want it to?
-Can Iterators be paused, and returned to later?",
+Can Iterators be paused, and returned to later?

 By using a little code inspection and some cleverness, we most certainly can!
 A little more code is required than our previous examples, but that's OK!
 We'll be able to use a neat shortcut later on, but for now, it's nice to see what we're actually doing under the hood.